Best ultra short throw projectors: big, bright images from a box

 Are UST projectors good for watching TV?

 The flexibility that UST projectors provide when it comes to room lighting makes them a great option for watching daytime sports.
-And their compact installation, with the projector positioned close to the wall where a screen is mounted, also means there will be no shadows cast by family members and friends as they walk around during commercial breaks as they would with a standard projector.
-That’s not to say UST projectors won’t look good when lights are dimmed and it’s movie time.
+And their compact installation, with the projector positioned close to the wall where a screen is mounted, also means there will be no shadows cast by family members and friends as they walk around during commercial breaks, as they would with a standard projector.
+That’s not to say UST projectors won’t look good when the lights are dimmed, and it’s movie time.
 For that scenario, many models can perform equally well as their long-throw projector counterparts.
 Some even have the added benefit of Dolby Vision high dynamic range support, which is especially useful for movie viewing.

 Are UST projectors good value?

-UST projectors also work out to be great value when compared to the largest examples of the best 4K TVs, which are now sold in screen sizes up to 98-inches.
+UST projectors also work out to be great value when compared to the largest examples of the best 4K TVs, which are now sold in screen sizes up to 98 inches.
 While TVs that large are priced anywhere from $8,000 for a new Samsung QLED model up to $25,000 for an LG OLED, a UST projector typically sells for $2,500 to $3,500.
 Many UST projectors also have relatively powerful built-in speakers, and that feature adds to their value by eliminating the need – in some cases – for an external audio system.

 Do I need a screen with a UST projector?